Summer Heat and Drought Experts Available

 Warm temperatures around the world in June 2018 made for the fifth warmest June on record and the first half of the year was the fourth warmest for the planet, according to NOAA.
 Heat waves are gripping much of the United States, Europe, and Japan, among other parts of the world.
 These heat waves have real-world implications from economic to health.

 While not every heat wave can be attributed to climate change, we do know that it’s exacerbating the phenomenon.
 Electricity prices rise, worker productivity decreases, rates of illness and death increase, and crop losses can be devastating.
 In fact, the World Health Organization predicts that urban heat will kill a quarter million people annually by 2050, with impacts felt more strongly in less wealthy neighborhoods.
-From Dallas, to London, to Montreal
+From Dallas, to London, to Montreal, to New Delhi, cities are searching for solutions, and nature can help.

 Let’s just take one effect of record-high temperatures: drought.